Name: Joseph Pettet

 George Hughes:

-Does my Joseph Pettet fit into that family?
-In a one word, no, unless he
+Does Joseph Pettet fit into that family?
+Only if he was Nancy's son or

 - Elijah (c1820-1881) m Susanna Moore